lundiklein/DistributedComputing-1/README.md

 To run this project you need to:
 1) Start up the Server.exe
-2) Run as many Worker.exe as you wish (Worker's/Client's connect to IP is hardcoded, you need to change it in code (default: "127.0.0.1"))
+2) Run as many Worker.exe as you wish.
+Worker's/Client's connect to IP is hardcoded, you need to change it in code:
+  - default ip: "127.0.0.1", ports: 6633 and 6635
 3) Run Client.exe to initialize calculations

 Physics problem analysed:
 Influence of radiation on cell system